hackclub/outernet/README.md

 **:man_dancing: Dance Off ([#outernet-dance-off](https://hackclub.slack.com/archives/C0594PHJ3PT))**: We will host a midnight dance parties along with karaoke.
 We will need speakers, a projector, a projector screen, a microphone, and maybe fancy lights.

+**💡 Debates & Trivia ([#outernet-debates-and-trivia](https://app.slack.com/client/T0266FRGM/C058SH88N5R/))**: Want to debate the best editor?
+Have fun answering questions about Hack Club and miscellanea?
+Join us!
+We'll be having a few casual events and a tournament.

 You're welcome to get involved with one of them on Slack or start your own guild with friends!

 ## How can I start a guild?